Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/1.3. Cytokine Distribution Comparison/README.md

 ## Cytokine Demographics Distribution Comparison (Table S4)
 - Running Wilcoxon tests like for Table S2, this time further stratifying by demographic variables.

+## Cytokine Distribution Comparison (not in manuscript)
+- Using Wilcoxon Rank Sum tests to compare baseline cytokine concentrations across compartments.